-A member of the school’s Athletics Hall of Fame as one of the best players in the history of Bradley Women’s Basketball, Andrea (McAllister) Gorski returned to The Hilltop when she was named the ninth head coach in program history in April 2016.
+A member of the school’s Athletics Hall of Fame, Andrea (McAllister) Gorski returned to The Hilltop when she was named the ninth head coach in program history in April 2016 and is in her third season as head coach at her alma mater.

-Gorski returns to her alma mater from Missouri Valley Conference rival Southern Illinois, where she spent the last three years as associate head coach on former Bradley assistant Cindy Stein’s staff.
+Gorski returned to Bradley from Missouri Valley Conference rival Southern Illinois, where she spent the previous three years as associate head coach on former Bradley assistant Cindy Stein’s staff.
 During Gorski’s time in Carbondale, Southern Illinois improved its overall and conference records in each of her three seasons, culminating in the first 20-win season for the Salukis in almost a decade, as well as the program’s first postseason appearance since 2007.

-The Salukis had won a total of 15 games and just five MVC contests in the three years prior to Gorski’s arrival at SIU, but have racked up 37 wins and 22 conference victories in the last two seasons.
+The Salukis had won a total of 15 games and just five MVC contests in the three years prior to Gorski’s arrival at SIU, but racked up 37 wins and 22 conference victories in Gorski’s final two seasons.

-A native of Dearborn Heights, MI, Gorski boasts 20 years of coaching experience, including 17 years as a head coach at the collegiate and high school levels.
-Before joining Stein’s staff at Southern Illinois, Gorski was head coach at Concordia University in Ann Arbor, MI, from 2008-13.
+A native of Dearborn Heights, Mich., Gorski boasts 22 years of coaching experience, including 19 years as a head coach at the collegiate and high school levels.
+Before joining Stein’s staff at Southern Illinois, Gorski was head coach at Concordia University in Ann Arbor, Mich., from 2008-13.
 In just five seasons, she became the winningest coach in the program’s history.

 Inheriting a team which had never made the NAIA national tournament, Gorski’s squads reached the NAIA Tournament each of her last three seasons and made consecutive Sweet 16 appearances in 2012 and 2013.
 During her tenure with the Cardinals, the two-time conference coach-of-the-year selection led Concordia to a 106-59 (.667) overall mark and 58-28 (.674) conference record.
 In fact, Gorski’s teams combined for an 80-24 (.769) overall record and 48-8 (.857) league record in her last three seasons at the school.